Are you facing some issues with your laptop keyboard?

 - Open the Keyboards menu.

-- Right-click on your keyboard by finding it.
+- Right-click on your keyboard to find it.

 - Activate Driver Update.